ojacques/mkdocs-git-committers-plugin-2/README.md

 - Getting the contributors relies on what is available on GitHub or GitLab.
 - For now, Git submodule is not supported and will report no contributors.
+- GitLab users may not be properly identified.
+See [issue #50](https://github.com/ojacques/mkdocs-git-committers-plugin-2/issues/50)

 ## Usage